-Stopping in a yellow box junction can already attract a hefty fine in London and Cardiff – but now the risk of getting a penalty is to be extended across the rest of the country from June 1, 2022.
-We also reveal other motoring law changes happening at the same time.
+Stopping in a yellow box junction can already attract a hefty fine in London and Cardiff – but the risk of getting a penalty was extended across the rest of the country from June 1, 2022.

-Currently, police can fine you for stopping in a yellow box junction anywhere in the country – but this rarely happens.
-But from June, local authorities across the country will be able to issue fines – as is the case in London and Cardiff.
+Previously, police could fine you for stopping in a yellow box junction anywhere in the country – but this rarely happened.
+But from June 2022, local authorities across the country have been able to issue fines – just like London and Cardiff.

 Offering an idea of what motorists could be expecting once the changes come into force, Transport for London (TfL) issued 76,977 fines for yellow box junction ‘offences’ in 2020 alone.